philrz/zed-datasource/README.md

 2005-01-10,3,"Heating gas oil",947.94,157.99,403.21,386.74,-0.56
 ```

-Per the appaoch, we see that the datestamp is repeated for the measurement of
+Per the approach, we see that the date stamp is repeated for the measurement of
-each of the six differnet fuel types.
+each of the six different fuel types.
 Also, being CSV data, this date field
 begins life as a mere string and therefore should be converted to the Zed
-`time` type as we're storing it in the lake, since this will allow the values
+`time` type as we're storing it in the lake.
+This will allow the values
 to be used in time range selections in Grafana that will then be used in the
-Zed queries that gather points relevant to a given plot.
+generated Zed queries that gather points for plotting.

-Taking this into account, we'll perform this conversion with `zq` while also
+Taking this into account, we'll perform some preprocessing with with `zq` to
+prepare the timestamp field and also isolate a subset of the fields, then
-isolating a subset of the fields and ultimately loading the data into a pool
-in our Zed lake.
-For convenience, we'll use `ts` as the name of the converted
+ultimately load the data into a pool in our Zed lake.
+For convenience, we'll
-time field since this is the plugin's expected default.
+use `ts` as the name of the converted time field since this is the plugin's
+default.

 ```
-$ zed create default
+$ zed create prices1
+pool created: prices1 2KkHUfmYz7FDdix6WRf7XEjkRfO

 $ zq 'cut ts:=time(SURVEY_DATE),PRODUCT_NAME,PRICE' all_prices.csv \
-  | zed -use default load -
+  | zed -use prices1 load -
 (2/1) 75.95KB 75.95KB/s
-2KbV5PBvsphUJP9kbd80ky0gOU9 committed
+2KkHZEIfCdlCQJcgO9TAGT8cNpz committed
 ```

 Reading back a sampling of our data, we can see the successful conversion.

 ```
-$ zed query -Z 'from default | sample'
+$ zed query -Z 'from prices1 | sample'
 {
     ts: 2023-01-16T00:00:00Z,
     PRODUCT_NAME: "Automotive gas oil",